Which Interior Renovation Adds the Most Value to a House?

 While converting an attic into living space can carry a larger-than-normal up-front price tag, the remodeling costs could end up being an investment that increases your home value.
 According to the study, homeowners can recover as much 56 percent of the cost of remodeling at resale.
 It’s helpful to know these pros and cons of attic insulation types.

 Upgrading the kitchen (different from a complete kitchen remodel) continues to be a solid investment homeowners can make in their house.
 Whether it’s upgrading the appliances, replacing the sink or swapping out old cabinets, homeowners can expect to get back 52 percent of what they spend on these interior renovation costs.
-Check out these helpful tips for how to choose kitchen cabinet hardware.

 New Master Suite/Owners’ Suite